Zack Snyder's Justice League: Additional filming

 While initial reports indicated that no new material would be filmed, in September 2020, it was revealed that Snyder was preparing to film additional footage, with Affleck and Fisher reprising their roles.
 As a result, the budget was estimated to have increased to $70 million.
 Filming began on October 6.
 Later that month, Amber Heard, Jared Leto, and Joe Manganiello joined the cast to reprise their DCEU roles as Mera, the Joker, and Deathstroke, respectively.
+Henry Cavill later confirmed, though briefly considered, he would not film any additional material for his DCEU role Superman for the film, and any "new" scenes would just be previously unused footage removed from the theatrical cut.
 Snyder also directed an additional scene with Ezra Miller as Flash over Zoom, who was then filming Fantastic Beasts: The Secrets of Dumbledore (2022) in London.
 Snyder sent the film's crew drawings and diagrams of how he wanted the scene to look.
 His video feed played through a stand on a table, enabling him to direct Miller and the crew, who filmed the scene on his behalf.
 He estimated that only four to five minutes of footage was shot.
 Heard stated that filming for reshoots had wrapped by that December.

 The final scene was originally filmed with John Stewart / Green Lantern portrayed by Wayne T. Carr, but Warner Bros. rejected it as they had other plans for the character.
 Previous variations of the scene included characters such as Kilowog with John Stewart, Kilowog with Tomar-Re, and Stewart with Martian Manhunter.
 Snyder opted to change Kilowog to Martian Manhunter, while rejecting the second idea during post-production in 2017.
 Ultimately, Snyder chose the third idea and filmed the scene in August 2020.
 Warner Bros. did not want Stewart to be in the scene, so Snyder decided to compromise with the studio and reshot the scene to only include Martian Manhunter by October 2020.
 He reshot Affleck's side of the scene as the previous footage was unusable due to lighting issues.
 Snyder originally wanted to include Ryan Reynolds, who previously portrayed Hal Jordan in Green Lantern (2011), as an "additional lantern... to fill out the corps a bit," but did not contact him.